Dama5323/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 The project contains tests for utility functions and a GitHub client implementation, showcasing various testing techniques:

 1. **Parameterized testing**: Using the `parameterized` package to run the same test with different inputs

-2. **Mocking**: Using `unittest.mock` to isolate code from external dependencies
-3. **Patching**: Replacing functions/methods/properties during testing
-4. **Fixtures**: Using test fixtures for consistent test data
-5. **Integration tests**: Testing components working together while mocking external systems
+2. **Integration tests**: Testing components working together while mocking external systems

 ## Files Structure